unriellistic/HTX/cleanup_busxray_script/readMe.md

 The `convert_and_organise_files.py` script calls these other script:

 `xml2yolo.py`: Converts .xml files into .txt files (YOLO format).
 It'll recursively search into all sub-folders in ROOT_DIR and create a converted copy of the XML file into txt, and store it in the same directory where it was found.
+If no corresponding .xml file is found, creates an empty .txt file.
 `consolidate_segmented_files.py`: It'll recursively search into all sub-folders in ROOT_DIR and copy over the files that have "cleaned" in the name into the new TARGET_DIR, while renaming the image and label files to their respective original images.
 *Example:*